DearestDreamWish/Psychosis-Cure/README.md

 9 threat, weapon, spy or nine Combine numbers and it gets a meaning in context.

 The person would at some time think in codes and organize by looking, moving or saying.
-At some time the person if the person keeps going, would like to something.
+At some time the person if the person keeps going, would like to do something.

 Also: All the psychic can be stored differently with the will or control.
 Discipline can help.
 This technique can be used to repair damage.